Proposed United States acquisition of Greenland: November 2024 to March 2025

+In his first speech of 2025, King Frederik X appeared to rebuke Trump's offers of owning Greenland, when he stated, "We are all united and each of us committed for the kingdom of Denmark, from the Danish minority in South Schleswig and all the way to Greenland.
+We belong together".
+The royal household also ordered the changing of the Royal Arms of Denmark to include Greenland more significantly in the arms.
 After Trump's Christmas message on Greenland, Greenlandic minister of finance Erik Jensen invited the president-elect to the island (as Siumut chairman, and not on behalf of the government).
 On 7 January, Donald Trump Jr. arrived in Greenland, but did not meet with Jensen or the Greenlandic government.
 His guide was Jørgen Boassen, a pro-Trump islander who intends to run in the April 2025 election on a pro-United States platform, although he also stated his opposition to American acquisition of Greenland.